maros/Zway-BlindControl/README.md

 (calculated based on altitude and azimuth).
 The blinds will stay closed until the sun has moved out of the slected area (regardless of the temperature) - either because it set below the selected altitude, or because it does not match the selected azimuth angles.

 In insulation mode the blinds will be closed if the temperature and the altitude fall below a certain level.
 Blinds will be reopened once the solar altitude rises above the selected level.

 # Configuration

-This module depends on the Astronomy module from https://github.com/maros/Zway-Astronomy for calculatin the solar position.
+This module depends on the Astronomy module from https://github.com/maros/Zway-Astronomy for calculating the solar position.

 ## shade_active